mehrdad-bm/mobility_shift/README.md

-# Mobile Systems for Time-relevant Modal shift
+# Using Mobile Data for Time-relevant Modal-shift Analysis

 ## Use, Contribute, and Extend!
 We hope this repository inspires further developments in the field of Smart Mobility and Data Analysis for Intelligent Transportation.